 Jobs Disappear Others Are Created – Hire a Pro Cuddler

-Jobs that will be in demand in the High-Touch category will be jobs like doctors, nurses, kindergarten/ teachers/trainers and most likely some new kind of jobs, we don’t even know of today.
+Jobs that will be in demand in the High-Touch category will be jobs like doctors, nurses, kindergarten/teachers/trainers, and most likely some new kind of jobs; we don’t even know of today.
 One thing that has been in the media within the last couple of months is professional cuddling.
-Who would have thought of that as a profession 10 years ago?
+Who would have thought of that as a profession ten years ago?

-If you’re single and don’t have someone to cuddle with on a Sunday, like you would with a partner, you hire a cuddler to get your need for intimacy covered.
-In case, you’re curious to know more, visit thesnugglebuddies.com.
+If you’re single and don’t have someone to cuddle with on a Sunday, as you would with a partner, you hire a cuddler to get your need for intimacy covered.
+In case you’re curious to know more, visit thesnugglebuddies.com.

-That’s just one example of a new kind of need, that have shown up because of the High-Tech living and the entire single-living situation that is on a rise.
+That’s just one example of a new kind of need, that has shown up because of the High-Tech living and the entire single-living situation that is on the rise.